PROJECT: TravelBuddy

 Format: edit INDEX [n/NAME] [cc/COUNTRY_CODE] [dv/DATE_VISITED] [r/RATING] [d/DESCRIPTION] [a/ADDRESS] [p/FILE_PATH] [t/TAG]…

-Preconditions: Given below is a list of preconditions that must be met for the edit
+Preconditions: Given below is a list of preconditions that must be met for the edit command to work:

 -